ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/GENERATED_SITE_DATA_REVIEW.md

 ## Status

 `generated-site-data-review.yml` is a dormant, manual-only review path.
-It is not called by `main.yml`, does not deploy the site, and does not change the current preprocessing or deployment behavior.
+It is not called by `main.yml` and does not deploy the site.
 Missing configuration fails closed.
-Cutting `main.yml` over to this path requires a later, separately reviewed change.
+The production deployment regenerates the same three files with the same pinned Python dependency and stops before deployment if their bytes differ from the reviewed repository versions.
+Generated changes must therefore reach `main` through a reviewed pull request opened by this workflow.

 ## What a bounded run does